 On December 21, 2020, Future Link Systems, LLC filed a patent infringement complaint against the Company in the United States District Court for the Western District of Texas.
 Future Link Systems alleges that the Company infringes three U.S. patents: 7,983,888 (related to simulated PCI express circuitry); 6,363,466 (related to out of order data transactions); and 6,622,108 (related to interconnect testing).
 Future Link Systems seeks unspecified monetary damages, enhanced damages, interest, fees, expenses, costs, and injunctive relief against the Company.
 On March 22, 2021, the Company filed its answer to Future Link Systems' complaint and also filed counterclaims based on Future Link Systems' breach of the parties' pre-suit non-disclosure agreement.
+On April 12, 2021, Future Link Systems filed its answer to the Company's counterclaims.
+On October 12, 2021, the Court granted AMD's motion to transfer the case to Austin, Texas.
+On October 14, 2021, the Court issued an order construing certain terms in the asserted patents.

-Based upon information presently known to management, the Company believes that the potential liability, if any, will not have a material adverse effect on its financial condition, cash flows or results of operations.
+Based upon information presently known to management, the Company believes that the potential liability of the above listed legal proceedings, if any, will not have a material adverse effect on its financial condition, cash flows or results of operations.